 Common Law Liability

 Generally, a dog owner will not be found liable for damages the dog causes, unless the dog is vicious and the owner had actual or constructive knowledge of the viciousness.
 If the animal is vicious or has aggressive tendencies and the owner has knowledge of that propensity, the owner is subject to liability under the law of strict liability.
-If an animal is non-vicious, the owner may still be subject to liability for his or her negligence in handling the dog.
+If an animal is non-vicious, the owner may still be subject to liability for his or her negligence in failing to attempt to end an attack.

 Dangerous Dog Statute